verrannt/TF_LSTMs_MusicGeneration/README.md

 # Music Generation With LSTM
 Recurrent neural network for music sequence generation using LSTM cells.
 Implemented in python using the Tensorflow library.

-Early version.
-Is not training correctly
+Note: Early version.
+Is not training correctly.